 We regard our trademarks, service marks, domain names, trade secrets, proprietary technologies and other intellectual property as critical to our business.
 We rely on a combination of intellectual property laws and contractual arrangements, including confidentiality agreements and license agreements with our employees, brand partners and others, to protect our proprietary rights.
-As of December 31, 2016, we own 735 registered trademarks, 74 copyrights (including 55 software products developed by us relating to various aspects of our operations), and 251 registered domain names that are material to our business, including vip.com and vipshop.com.
+As of December 31, 2017, we own 1,051 registered trademarks, 113 copyrights (including copyrights with respect to 85 software products developed by us relating to various aspects of our operations), and 276 registered domain names that are material to our business, including vip.com and vipshop.com.
 See "Item 4.B.
 Information on the Company-Business Overview-Intellectual Property."